robmurrer/Creepture/README.md

 ## Installing and Running

 *This is very rough and I am sure there are some dependencies and steps I have missed.
-If you do try and fail to, feel free to message me on twitter [@robmurrer.com](https://twitter.com/robmurrer) and I will do my best to step you through the process.*
+If you do try and fail, feel free to message me on twitter [@robmurrer](https://twitter.com/robmurrer) or raise an issue here and I will do my best to step you through the process.*

 ### Requirements